Biggley History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Biggley research.
-Another 103 words (7 lines of text) covering the years 1400, 1661, 1754, 1415, 1426, 1529, 1518, 1596, 1569, 1585, 1586, 1596, 1582, 1670, 1623, 1681, 1644, 1687, 1667 and 1746 are included under the topic Early Biggley History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1400, 1661, 1754, 1415, 1426, 1529, 1582, 1670, 1623, 1681, 1644, 1687, 1667, 1746, 1518, 1596, 1569, 1585, 1586 and 1596 are included under the topic Early Biggley History in all our PDF Extended History products and printed products wherever possible.

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
-The spelling variations
+The spelling variations under which the name Biggley has appeared include Bickley, Bickle, Bickler, Bickleigh, Bigley, Bigly, Biglay and many more.

-in 1415 and 1426; John Bickley, Member of the Parliament for Stafford in 1529; Thomas Bickley (1518-1596) was an English churchman, a Marian exile...
-Another 40 words (3 lines of text) are included under the topic Early Biggley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Biggley Notables in all our PDF Extended History products and printed products wherever possible.

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Biggley arrived in North America very early: Sarah Bickley who settled in Maryland in 1740; Philip Bickler arrived in Philadelphia in 1744; Adam Bickle arrived in Pennsylvania in 1751 with wife and children.